-Gorillas Technologies GmbH: Gorillas further strengthens leadership team on its path to a sustainable and profitable business with two prominent hires
+Gorillas Technologies GmbH: Gorillas Further Strengthens Leadership Team on Its Path to a Sustainable and Profitable Business With Two Prominent Hires

-BERLIN, Sept.
-8, 2021 /PRNewswire/ -- Gorillas Technologies GmbH expands its Executive Leadership team with two new prominent hires - Elmar Broscheit as Chief Financial Officer (CFO) and Adrian Frenzel as Chief Operating Officer (COO), after having appointed HR executive Deena Fox as Global Chief People Officer in early August.
+Gorillas Technologies GmbH expands its Executive Leadership team with two new prominent hires Elmar Broscheit as Chief Financial Officer (CFO) and Adrian Frenzel as Chief Operating Officer (COO), after having appointed HR executive Deena Fox as Global Chief People Officer in early August.
 With the strong C-Suite, Gorillas is executing its new growth strategy, focusing on building a sustainable and profitable business.

 Elmar Broscheit becomes Global Chief Financial Officer (CFO)